madsstoumann/browser-style/ui/data-entry/docs/extending.md

 ## Extending Custom Methods

 Custom methods in **DataEntry** provide the ability to define custom behavior for elements.
-These methods are typically triggered by user interactions (such as `onclick` events) and are defined using `data-custom` attributes in your form schema.
+These methods are typically triggered by user interactions (such as `onclick` events) and are defined using `data-custom` attributes in your schema- and render methods.

 ### How to Extend a Custom Method